USF-CS514-Fall18/MultithreadedMp3Player/README.md

 Part 2 (Design + GUI + additional features): Due Oct 1, 11:59pm

+Click on the following link to get starter code for this project: https://classroom.github.com/a/MaJO1mn_

 For this project, you will implement an mp3 player.
 You will learn:
-- How to use nested maps
+- How to use TreeMap and nested maps
-- How to do basic file processing in Java using NIO package
+- How to do basic file processing in Java using nio package
 - How to use external libraries
 - How to design your program according to principles of OOP design
 - How to integrate your program with the GUI provided by the instructor